Ramakrishna (2004 Tamil film): Production

 Ramakrishna marked the third collaboration between Agathiyan and Sivasakthi Pandian.
-The makers initially approached Nandha to play the lead role but he turned down the offer.
-The film was shot in many locales in Tamilnadu and Kerala and was also shot at Kulu Manali and London.
+The makers initially approached Nandaa to play the lead role but he turned down the offer.
+The climax fight sequence was shot at a village Aalankulam near Tenkasi for ten days while a song was shot at Courtallam.

 Soundtrack

 The soundtracks and background score are composed by Deva and lyrics written by Agathiyan.
-The voices to the songs are given by Deva, Sadhana Sargam, Paravai, Karthik, Udit Narayan.

-Release
+Release and reception

-The release of the film was delayed after the failure of Sivasakthi Pandian's earlier film Kadhale Nimmadhi.
+The release of the film was delayed after the failure of Sivasakthi Pandian's earlier film Kadal Pookkal.